JOSHUA L. CHAMBERLAIN

 Figure 4.
 “Greenback.”
 Courtesy Federal Reserve Board.

 Membership with the Joshua L. Chamberlain Civil War Round Table is open to all interested persons.
 An active membership is vital to maintain quality programming, to bring in new ideas as to how we move into the future, to provide leadership, and to maintain overall financial viability so that we may continue to provide the level of activity that we now enjoy.
 Perspective members may complete the membership form [MEMBERSHIP FORM] and submit it with the appropriate dues for one year to the treasurer by mail or in person at any scheduled meeting of the round table.
 Effective July 1, 2024, dues for new members and renewals for current members are: Individual Member $35, Family Membership $45, Student Membership $15.
-Annual renewals are due on the anniversary of your joining the round table.
+Annual renewals are due September of year.

 THE BOOK CLUB